olliw42/mLRS-docu/docs/ARDUPILOT.md

-# mLRS Documentation: ArduPilot Systems #
+# mLRS Documentation: Additional Configuration for ArduPilot Systems #

 ([back to main page](../README.md))

-Further ArduPilot information is detailed below:
+Note: This page contains additional detail on certain configuration options that are applicable only to ArduPilot systems.
+Initial configuration should follow the settings described within the [CRSF Telemetry and Yaapu Telemetry App](CRSF.md) page.
+If you are using a separate RC system and only want to have SiK functionality then you can refer to the [SiK Telemetry Replacement](docs/SETUP_SIK.md) page.

 ## CRSF Receiver